The Morning Fix

 Approach

-Staged a mock election night to pressure-test roles and fail points.
+• Mock election night to stress-test roles and fails.

 Impact